Invasive non-native species and wildlife disease

 problems because of:

-- Increasing movement of people around the world.
+- Increasing movement of people and materials around the world

 - Increasing trade in exotic pets and horticulture products.